-Usage: NEO_scf_diis_type type
+Usage: NEO scf diis type type

-type: Integer that specifies the type of DIIS method used to enhance the convergence of proton scf cycle.
+type: String that specifies the type of DIIS method used to enhance the convergence of proton scf cycle.

-- 0: Not using DIIS method.
-Use the calculated proton Hamiltonian without any mixing method. - 1: Using a altered DIIS method to update proton Hamiltonian before solving the proton KS equation. - 2: Similar to option 1, but using a orthonormal residual.
-This option has better performance when there are linear dependence in proton basis. - 3: Using the original DIIS method to update proton Hamiltonian before solving the proton KS equation. - 4: Similar to option 4, but using a orthonormal residual.
+- 0/none: Not using DIIS method.
+Use the calculated proton Hamiltonian without any mixing method. - 1/DIIS_new_notho: Using a altered DIIS method to update proton Hamiltonian before solving the proton KS equation. - 2/DIIS_new: Similar to option 1, but using a orthonormal residual.
+This option has better performance when there are linear dependence in proton basis. - 3/DIIS_notho: Using the original DIIS method to update proton Hamiltonian before solving the proton KS equation. - 4/DIIS: Similar to option 4, but using a orthonormal residual.
 This option has better performance when there are linear dependence in proton basis.
-(Default)
+(Default) - $5/\text{simple_mixing}$: Simple mixing method.
+Mix p of the new proton Hamiltonian with 1-p of the previous one. p is set by neo scf dis simple mixing GO.